 a.
 For decentralized systems, do the locations of head offices correspond with locations of major civil divisions?

-Citation:

-Comments:

 b.
 For all systems, do primary civil registration areas correspond to minor civil divisions?

-Citation:

-Comments:

 c.
 For all systems, are secondary civil registration units established or allowed (e.g., in hospitals)?

-Citation:

-Comments:

 d.
 For all systems, are mobile civil registration units currently used or allowed?

-Citation:

-Comments:
+30 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
+Paras.
+340-346.
+31 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
+Para.
+347.

+32 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
+Para.
+329.

+33 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
+Para.
+348.

+34 United Nations, Guidelines on a Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Para 239.

-e.
+Citation: Comments: e.
 For all systems, are primary civil registration offices reasonably accessible to all persons in the country?
 Do office hours permit easy access?

-Citation:

-Comments:

-33 United Nations, Guidelines on a Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Para 239.

-6. Location, roles, and responsibilities of sub-national civil registrars (other than registrars at primary registration offices)

-Best Practice: In addition to primary civil registration offices at the minor civil division level, the national civil registration authority may also maintain offices that correspond to the major civil sub-divisions of the country.
+Citation: Comments: 6.
+Location, roles, and responsibilities of sub-national civil registrars (other than registrars at primary registration offices) Best Practice: In addition to primary civil registration offices at the minor civil division level, the national civil registration authority may also maintain offices that correspond to the major civil sub-divisions of the country.
 For example, in addition to village or district offices, the national authority may also have offices at the provincial level.
 These mid-level offices generally have supervisory authority over the lower level offices in their jurisdiction and answer to the national authority.
-They may also be empowered to register vital events and issue certified copies of vital records, just like primary registration offices.34

-Similarly, in a decentralized system, there may be civil registration offices at a political sub-division level higher than the primary registration office but lower than the major political sub-division level (e.g., province or state), which answer to the civil registrar at the province or state level and oversee the work of lower level offices.35

-Guidance: Describe the legal framework for any mid-level civil registration offices, including all levels that may exist between national level (or provincial/state level in a decentralized system) and primary level offices.
+They may also be empowered to register vital events and issue certified copies of vital records, just like primary registration offices.
+35 Similarly, in a decentralized system, there may be civil registration offices at a political sub-division level higher than the primary registration office but lower than the major political sub-division level (e.g., province or state), which answer to the civil registrar at the province or state level and oversee the work of lower level offices.
+36 Guidance: Describe the legal framework for any mid-level civil registration offices, including all levels that may exist between national level (or provincial/state level in a decentralized system) and primary level offices.
 Describe any supervisory responsibilities of mid-level civil registrars over lower level civil registration offices and any authority to act as a primary registration site (e.g., to directly register vital events and issue certificates).
 Describe whether these mid-level registrars are able to delegate any powers and functions.
-In the comments section, describe whether the law aligns with best practice and note any recommendations for regulatory reform.

-a.
-Location of mid-level civil registration offices:
+In the comments section, describe whether the law aligns with best practice and note any recommendations for regulatory reform. a.
+Location of mid-level civil registration offices: Citation: Comments:

-Citation:

-Comments:

-b.
-Responsibilities of mid-level civil registrars:

-Citation:

-Comments:

-c.
-Delegable powers of mid-level civil registrars:

-Citation:

-34 United Nations, Guidelines on a Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Para.
-239

 35 United Nations, Guidelines on a Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Para.
-239
+239.

+36 United Nations, Guidelines on a Legislative Framework for Civil Registration, Vital Statistics, and Identity Management Systems, New York, 2019, Para.
+239.